j4ck0lantern/tm-yt-shorts-redirect/README.md

 ## How it Works

-This script monitors the URL of the page you are on.
+This script monitors the URL of the page you are on (@match for *://www.youtube.com/*).
 If it detects that you are viewing a YouTube Short (i.e., the URL contains "/shorts/"), it will automatically redirect you to the standard video player by replacing "/shorts/" with "/watch?v=".
 This allows you to watch the video with the standard YouTube interface, including the progress bar, comments, and other features not available in the Shorts player.

 The script is designed to be lightweight and efficient, checking the URL every 100 milliseconds to ensure a quick and seamless redirection.